ozairs/apiconnect/gatewayscript/README.md

 		"platform": "Powered by IBM API Connect"
 	}
 	```
 	**Important**
 	Context variables in the API assembly provide API transaction information:
 	* **request**: pre-built context variable provides the original request message
 	* **message**: pre-built context variable provides access to the current message in the assembly
-* **custom**: context variables *created* during the API assembly and used in subsequent actions, such as GatewayScript.
+	* **custom**: context variables *created* during the API assembly with unique names and used in subsequent actions, such as GatewayScript.

 	Each context variable has additional attributes such as `body`, `headers`, etc ... that provide additional runtime context.

 5. Inject an HTTP response header in the same GatewayScript policy.
 Replace the existing code with the following:
 	```
 	//get the runtime API context